 If your whole group wants to sit back and relax and not pay for Uber or be DD, then book yourself a guided tour.
 The Anchorage Craft Brewery Tour includes 12 samples, three brewery stops, including Anchorage’s oldest brewery, guided commentary on the history, and Anchorage’s thriving beer culture.
 If a train ride in Alaska is on your bucket list, then combine visiting Anchorage and Talkeetna breweries with a scenic train ride between the two locations.

 The Alaska Railroad is hands down one of my favorite things to do in the Anchorage area.
 It is a great way to get out of Anchorage for the day and ride one of the most scenic railways in the U.S. – and maybe even the world if I am honest.
 My suggested route is to take the train from Anchorage to Girdwood and spend the day exploring my favorite town in the extended Anchorage area.
 You can take the Girdwood Tram, drink craft beer, go hiking, or go to the spa at the Alyeska Hotel before returning to Anchorage the same day.
-I also recommend the Glacier Discovery for a hop on hop off glacier excursion.
-You can book your Alaska Railroad tickets online.
+I highly recommend the Glacier Discovery whistly stop train for a customizable day trip to see wildlife, glaciers and explore the off-the-beaten paths

 6. Grab the Museum Pass